All Episodes

 Well, I'll tell you what we'll do.

-I'm gonna put you on hold.
+I'm going to put you on hold.

-I'll look he's doing great things.
+Look, he's doing great things.

 I mean, it's so sad, and it's sadly so common.

-A lot of the drugs are coming up through our southern border.
+You know, another reason why our borders need to be secure, a lot of the drugs are coming up through our southern border.

 We're not doing anything to stop it.

-They're literally these cartels are targeting small towns and big cities.
+They're literally, these cartels are targeting small towns and big cities.

 They know where the weaknesses are, and they're exploiting them.

-And they know the level of addiction, and uh, you know, these are our kids.
+And they know the level of addiction.

 That's it.

-Uh I'll put you on hold.
+I'll put you on hold.

-We'll get you a we'll get your message to Eric.
+We'll get your message to Eric.

-And uh, I know he's reached out to a lot of people and is helping a lot of people now in his life.
+And I know he's reached out to a lot of people and is helping a lot of people now in his life.

-Uh I'm sorry about what happened to you.
+I'm sorry about what happened to you.

 It is sad.

-It is, you know, we're at the point where we better start monitoring how many pills, how many people, and get a hold of of this.
+It is, you know, we're at the point where we better start monitoring how many pills, how many people, and get a hold of this.

 You write the drug, you go right in the same place and you get the drugs.